mohammadmehdisalehi/javasc/js-03/task2/README.md

-# Calculator with four main operations
+# Function to convert lowercase string to upper case.

-This Calculator is implemented by javascript.
+This function is implemented by javascript.

 ## Authors